Lily Walsh: Byrne's second run

 Byrne last aired on April 22, 2008 but continued to make her presence known within the daytime community.
 In 2009, she began a three-episode stint as a writer for CBS' The Bold and the Beautiful after sending some writing samples to the show's executive producer and head writer Bradley Bell.
 After her writing duties came to an end, Byrne returned to acting and appeared on ABC's General Hospital as Andrea Floyd that same year.
 Her character was completely different than her ATWT role and this was often cited in comparison to both roles.
 Andrea was eventually killed off after being hit by a car driven by Edward Quartermaine (played by John Ingle) after Andrea poisoned him, technically bringing on her own death.
-Byrne eventually created the web series Gotham: The Series, which premiered on November 23, 2009 and starred many ATWT and GL cast members.
+Byrne eventually created the web series Gotham: The Series, which premiered on November 23, 2009, and starred many ATWT and GL cast members.
 Byrne's web series debut also mirrored the new addition to the web series Venice: The Series, created and starring Crystal Chappell of Guiding Light.
 Byrne continued her filmmaking career with former ATWT co-star Paul Leyden, who played the role of Simon Frasier when they premiered their short film "Bye Bye Sally" in 2010.
 The film starred their former co-star Paolo Seganti, who portrayed Damian Grimaldi and Malin Åkerman, best known for her roles in the feature films The Heartbreak Kid, 27 Dresses and Watchmen.

 Beck's tenure

 On March 26, 2008, Noelle Beck was named Byrne's replacement and first aired in the role on May 8 of that year.
-Beck previously played the role of Trisha Alden on the ABC soap opera Loving from 1985–1993 and again in 1995 in time for its finale.
+Beck previously played the role of Trisha Alden on the ABC soap opera Loving from 1985 to 1993 and again in 1995 in time for its finale.
 Before joining ATWT, Beck led an impressive career in primetime that included roles in CBS' Central Park West, NBC's Tucker and many guest appearances on other series including ABC's Cashmere Mafia.

 Beck's casting came with criticism due to the actress replacing the popular Byrne.
 With columnist Michael Fairman, Beck spoke about her initial hesitance to rejoin daytime after nearly 15-year break and her approach to playing the character of Lily.

 "I hadn't been involved in daytime ? [sic].
 I left in 1993 and there was a big long gap since I returned.
 I was raising my children and not watching a lot of daytime TV.
 So I forgot how committed and loyal soap fans are, because a lot of the work I did after I left "Loving" was episodics and pilots.
 People don't have that kind of loyalty to characters like in soaps, because you are not in their homes every day."